open-telemetry/opentelemetry-operator/cmd/otel-allocator/README.md

 collector instance, such as the pod name.
 The `POD_NAME` environment variable is convenient since this is supplied to collector instance pods by default.

-The CRDs naturally also has to exist for the Allocator to pick them up.
+The Prometheus CRDs also have to exist for the Allocator to pick them up.
 The best place to get them is from
 prometheus-operator: [Releases](https://github.com/prometheus-operator/prometheus-operator/releases).
 Only the CRDs for CRs that the Allocator watches for need to be deployed.
 They can be picked out from the bundle.yaml file.